Lazy Luddite Log

 Janine Haines (1945-2004)

-Haines was technically the first Australian Democrats senator and became the first women to lead a Federal parliamentary party in Australia.
+Haines was technically the first Australian Democrats senator and became the first women to lead a federal parliamentary party in Australia.
 In my late teens she was a small but significant figure in national politics and made an impression on me.
 Yes she was sometimes dismissed as more a librarian than a politician.
 And yet here was someone who seemed to epitomize a kind of politics in which one could take a principled stand while also engaging constructively with ones wider political environment.
 This seems a far cry from the ideological trench warfare we are digging ourselves into these days and maybe the methodology of Haines cannot work now.
 Or maybe if more of us had committed to it sooner then things would have been different.
 I make further reference to Haines in this other post.

 Carl Sagan (1934-1996)

 Sagan was a scientist and educator who came from a working class Jewish background in New York City.
 He impacted on me via two different media.
 One was television via the landmark documentary series Cosmos (1980) which I devoured as an older child.
 This program used then state-of-the-art effects and electronic music by Vangelis to tell the story of pretty much everything.
-Science was the focus but the facts were presented in the context of the history of human endeavour that gave us a rational and empirical grasp of nature.
+Science was the focus but the facts were presented in the context of a history of human endeavour that gave us a rational and empirical grasp of nature.
 The other was a book given to me by housemates - Demon Haunted World (1995).
 This text is a skeptical critique of everything from paranormal phenomena (like alien abductions) to more mundane yet still suspect notions (such as repressed memory therapy).
 However Sagan is better than many other skeptical thinkers in that he shows compassion for those who are subject to credulous thinking and seeks to understand them.

 Jim Henson (1936-1990)

 Henson and his creations have been a part of my life for as long as I can remember.
-The Muppets (a cross between marionettes and hand puppets) helped populate the diverse community of Sesame Street (1969 onwards) before they went onto star in the Muppet Show (1976-1981) and many other things since.
-As a child I was drawn by the slapstick but as an adult I stayed for the cheeky humour.
+The Muppets (a cross between marionettes and hand-puppets) helped populate the diverse community of Sesame Street (1969 onwards) before they went onto star in the Muppet Show (1976-1981) and many other things since.
+As a child I was drawn by the slapstick while as an adult I stayed for the cheeky humour.
 But Henson did more than just amuse.
-He also provoked the imagination with ambitious fantastic settings presented in movies like the Dark Crystal (1982) with its wonderfully intricate ecology.
-The nightly news report of the death of Henson at the end of my teens was a huge shock - it seemed to me as if someone vital to the fabric of the times had gone.
+He also provoked the imagination with fantastic settings presented in ambitious movies like the Dark Crystal (1982) with its wonderfully intricate ecology.
+The nightly news report of the death of Henson at the end of my teens was a huge shock - it seemed to me as if someone vital to the fabric of our times had gone.
 But his work always involved the collaboration of many artists and it is comforting that his company has been productive ever since.

 * * * * *

-Labels:
+Labels: ,

 0 Comments: